sxia1/winter-2021-codefest-submissions-greenturtle/INSTALL.md

 3. You will be prompted to choose a file.
 In the description folder of the cloned repository select description.js

 4. The extension is now installed until you restart Firefox

+## Chrome Extension
+1. Go to chrome://extensions/

+2. Click on "Load unpacked"

+3. You will be prompted to choose a file / folder.
+Select the folder `description`

+4. The extension is now installed